NutraFuels, Inc. Tests Confirm High Quality Proprietary Ultra Shear Technology Platform

-Coconut Creek, Florida--(Newsfile Corp. - February 22, 2019) - NutraFuels, Inc. fka NutraLife BioSciences, Inc. (OTCQB: NTFU) (NTFU) and Pressure BioSciences, Inc. (OTCQB: PBIO) (PBI) (together, the "Companies"), in a joint venture, today announce that analytical tests on Hemp-derived CBD oil processed by PBI's Ultra Shear Technology (UST) platform confirm that: (i) UST processing results in the development of a true CBD oil nanoemulsion, and (ii) CBD is neither lost nor modified during the UST process (> 99% recovery).
+Coconut Creek, FL, Feb 25, 2019 - (ACN Newswire) - via NEWMEDIAWIRE -- NutraFuels, Inc. fka NutraLife BioSciences, Inc. (OTCQB: NTFU) (NTFU) and Pressure BioSciences, Inc. (OTCQB: PBIO) (PBI) (together, the "Companies"), in a joint venture, today announce that analytical tests on Hemp-derived CBD oil processed by PBI's Ultra Shear Technology (UST) platform confirm that: (i) UST processing results in the development of a true CBD oil nanoemulsion, and (ii) CBD is neither lost nor modified during the UST process (> 99% recovery).

 The proprietary UST platform combines ultra-high pressure with extreme shearing forces to create very small, nano-scale mixtures of fluids that otherwise do not mix, resulting in a highly stable homogenized solution called nanoemulsions.